 Santiago Canyon College has begun to work collectively with Orange Unified School District (OUSD), California State University Fullerton, and University of California Irvine, to implement a College Pledge Program.
 The College Pledge Program is a collective effort to leverage resources and develop awareness for all OUSD students' by providing them with the best opportunities and support system needed to successfully complete their educational and career goals.
 The guiding principle of the College Pledge Program is to provide a seamless pathway for OUSD students into Pledge Partners by reducing equity gaps among traditionally underrepresented student groups through K-16 goal alignment.

-The college's efforts to develop, sustain, and strengthen relationships with key partners and stakeholders continues to take root in the local and surrounding communities.
-Please see Appendix A3 for a list of SCC's key partners.
+The college's efforts to develop, sustain, and strengthen relationships with key partners and stakeholderscontinues to take root in the local and surrounding communities.